 Patents in Puerto Rico.
-The number of patents issued in Puerto Rico has improved little since 1978, ranging between 10 and 25 annually.
+The number of patents issued in Puerto Rico has been stable since 1978, ranging between 10 and 25 annually.
 Please see figure 14 below.
 Of the recent patents since 1994, no corporation accounted for more than five.
 The only organizations generating more than 5 patents were the Government of Puerto Rico (14) and the University of Puerto Rico (6).

 All patents since 1977.
 Puerto Rico accounted for only 435 of the 1.1 million patents generated in the US since 1977 or 0.04% of the total.
 In comparison, Mississippi generated 2,404 patents during the same time, and South Carolina, a state with a similar sized population, created 4,345 patents.
-Even adjusting for population, GDP, or manufacturing GDP, Puerto Rico's patent output is a stunning 1.42%, 1.40%, or 3.36% of what would be expected if Puerto Rico created scientific innovation at overall U.S. levels.

-U.S. Patent and Trademark Office, Patenting by Geographic Origin (State and Country)-Breakout By Organization.
+&lt;sup>37 U.S. Patent and Trademark Office, Patenting by Geographic Origin (State and Country)-Breakout By Organization.

-Figure includes utility patents, design patents, plant patents, reissue patents, defensive publications, and statutory invention registrations.
+&lt;sup>38 Figure includes utility patents, design patents, plant patents, reissue patents, defensive publications, and statutory invention registrations.

-IV.4.
-Industry Investment in R&D
+4.4 INDUSTRY INVESTMENT IN R&D